Signs & symptoms of bipolar disorder

 - loss of energy

 - inability to concentrate

 - thoughts of suicide (which should always be taken seriously).

 People with bipolar disorder may experience psychotic symptoms, such as losing touch with reality, hearing voices or having ideas that are not based in reality.
 Psychotic symptoms can be very frightening for the person having them and for others.
 Up to 25 per cent of people experiencing episodes of depression or mania also have problems with movement, called catatonic symptoms.
 These may include extreme physical agitation or slowness and odd movements or postures.

 People with bipolar disorder who have psychotic or catatonic symptoms are sometimes incorrectly diagnosed as having schizophrenia, another severe mental illness.

 Causes & risk factors

 We do not know the precise cause of bipolar disorder.
-However, research shows that genes play a strong role.
+However, there is strong evidence that biological factors, including genetics, play an important role.
 Stress or difficult family relationships do not cause the illness.
 However, these factors may trigger an episode in someone who already has the illness.

 Adapted from Bipolar Disorder: An Information Guide © 2000, 2013 Centre for Addiction and Mental Health